eoinkelly/notes/assembler/assembler-arm/book-modern-assembly-lang-prog-with-arm-processor.md

     * the first digit is used to represent whether the number is positive or negative
         * this is subtly different to how it works in _sign magnitude_
         * number is negative if `first_digit > radix / 2`
-        * Aside: two's complement is not a more efficeint way to store numbers (it is more efficient for doing computations with them)
+        * Aside: two's complement is not a more efficient way to store numbers (it is more efficient for doing computations with them)
     * the other digits represent the magnitude
         * the magnitude of a number can be found by taking its "radix complement"